kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 ## Proposed solution

 For the functional assessment following architecture is proposed.
-We wrap the low-level language (C++) implementation into a shared library and call it from the high level language (Python).
-We simulate time in a loop and record the results to a container (like `list()`) or save to disk.
-Finally we evaluate the results in the same way we did it in the PoC stage.
+The low-level language (C++) implementation is wrapped into a shared library and called from the high level language (e.g. Python).
+The (discrete) wall time is simulated in a  `for` loop  the outputs are recorded to a container (like `list()`) or saved to disk.
+Finally the outputs of the algorithm are evaluated in the same manner as in the PoC stage.

 <img src="{{ site.baseurl }}/assets/blog/proposed-arch.png" alt="proposed-arch" width="90%"/>

-Addionally to addressing the drawbacks from the last section we can achieve the following easily:
+Addionally to addressing the drawbacks from the last section the following can be achieved following easily:

 - change the internal parameters within the loop
-- apply noise to input data
+- apply (time-varying) noise to input data
 - observe and record internal state variables like buffers or counters
+- reset/manipulate the internal state

-In the next section we will take a look at the basic skeleton required for the present approach.
+In the next section provides a basic code overview required for the proposed approach.

 ## Software architecture

 ### C++

-First we need an implementation in the low-level language.
-You will probably have the required methods like (getters and setters), `step()` or `run()` anyway, so the changes are expected to be small.
+First, an implementation in the low-level language is needed.
+Most probably, the required methods like (getters and setters), `step()` or `run()` are already implemented, so the proposed changes to match the code sceleton below are expected to be small.

 ```cpp
 // customalgo.hpp